Dr Prerna Jhawar

-Various tests and diagnoses are unavoidable in the course of pregnancy to gather relevant information, mainly if the pregnancy goes down under the ‘high risk category.
+Various tests and diagnoses are unavoidable in the course of pregnancy to gather relevant information, mainly if the pregnancy goes down under the ‘high-risk category.
 These tests reveal several significant issues that affect the normal course (and outcome) of pregnancy.
-And it also helps to find practical solutions and even terminate the pregnancy (if the result of that pregnancy is going to be an unfortunate event) after discussing with the parents.
+And it also helps to find practical solutions and even terminate the pregnancy (if the result of that pregnancy is going to be an unfortunate event) after discussing it with the parents.
 The amniocentesis test is one such prenatal test.

 This article provides necessary information about the amniocentesis test.
 Find how it is helpful.
 We also explain the whole procedure for your better understanding.